0xmattyic333/supercharger/README.md

 ## Roadmap

 This project is currently in development, and we are actively working on features outlined in the roadmap and updating this page as we progress.

-The roadmap is available [here](resources/markdown/roadmap.md).
+### In progress

+- [ ] Basic checks for pull request
+  - [ ] Code style
+  - [ ] Tests and deployment
+- [ ] New contributors guide and onboarding process: Reply to pull request with link to `CONTRIBUTING.md` and make sure the contributor is mindful of the contribution guidelines
+- [ ] Webhook integration for updates from GitHub to Discord
+- [ ] Documentation and usage guides

+### To do

+- [ ] Automated merge and deletion of pull requests
+- [ ] Custom tests and deployment workflows for projects
+- [ ] Package management

 ## Contributing